live-clones/recalbox/TESTING.md

   - [ ] Plus button = start
   - [ ] Home button = hotkey (quit the emulator)
 - [ ] Fix Reicast boot (#1982)
+- [ ] Verify if the roms tab in web manager displays correctly systems and games (#1980)

 ## [7.2.2]
 - [X] Test ppsspp saves are copied in share on upgrade (#1773)